ealush/vent/README.md

 ## What Vent isn't?
 * Vent is **NOT** jQuery.
 It is not a 100% jQuery compliant, but it does cover 95% of the use-cases handled by jQuery.
 * Vent is not backwards compatible.
-It works across all modern browsers (Chrome, FF, Safari, Edge..), but requires polyfills to work on ie11.
-If for some reason you want your stuff to work on ie8, please, use jQuery.
+It works across all evergreen browsers (Chrome, FF, Safari, Edge..).
+If for some reason you want your stuff to work on ie10 and below, please, use jQuery.
 * Vent is not a DOM manipulation library.

-## Making it work with ie11
-My personal recommendation is that you shouldn't support ie11 at all.
-If you are certain you want to do that, though - you should include `vent.min.es5.js` in your page, and also provide polyfills for Map, Set, and Array.prototype.includes.
-The recommendation is https://polyfill.io/ plus https://www.npmjs.com/package/polyfill-array-includes.

 ## Vent's API
 * `vent(selector)`: Most basic usage.
 Add elements to the set of elements.